msalemor/smart-cli-class/README.md

 - OpenAI endpoint and key
 - A kubernetes cluster and Kubectl installed

 ## 2.0 - My rules

 - Always start in the playground
 - Calling an LLM is easy what is difficult is the everything else
-- He or she who can stuff the prompt gets the riches
+- He or she who can prompt engineer and stuff the prompt gets the riches
-- In prompt engineering a prompt can be though of as a semantic program
+- In prompt engineering a prompt can be though of as a semantic program (input, instructions, output)

 ## 3.0 - Foundational concepts

-- Calling an LLMs with REST
+- Calling an LLMs with REST over using SDK
 - Context window
 - Instruct vs chat completion model
 - Chat conversation management